nrd10/ProgramofStudyWebApp/README.md

 As a result, since I am running multiple management commands on initialization, the command that is run is extremely long in the docker-compose.yml file.
 To correct this, all of the commands can be put in some Bash script.
 The docker-compose.yml file can be configured to run that Bash script on container initialziation.~~
+3. ~~Change docker-compose.yml to make use of a 'web-init' container.
+This container would be used to initialize the state of the web application and ensure we don't receive a "Connection Refused" error in Docker.
+(Take a look at docker-compose.yml file releeased by Drew or Brian Rodgers for ECE 568 for HW1).~~
-3. Change Email scheme.
+4. Change Email scheme.
 Currently the web application makes usee of SendGrid and requires a SendGrid API key.
 Change the email backend to make use of Duke's mail server (I believe that is smtp.duke.edu)
-4. Store .env file in a backup (maybe a Docker volume).
+5. Store .env file in a backup (maybe a Docker volume).
 A .env file currently is not stored in this repository so users must create a .env file every time this web application is deployed to a new server.
-5. Change the models to make use of commenting.
+6. Change the models to make use of commenting.
 Currently comments are only able to be made in the web application if a form is rejected by an advisor or the DGS.
 Drew wanted to have the ability to make comments on any form if he Approved or Rejected the form.
 This way he would be able to remember why he Approved a form for a student in certain circumstances.
-6. Change docker-compose.yml to make use of a 'web-init' container.
-This container would be used to initialize the state of the web application and ensure we don't receive a "Connection Refused" error in Docker.
-(Take a look at docker-compose.yml file releeased by Drew or Brian Rodgers for ECE 568 for HW1).